Skip to content

 Short answers, pulled from the story.

-What invention did John Wilkinson create for James Watt's steam engines?
+What did John Wilkinson invent that helped James Watt's steam engines?